learnk8s/learnk8s.io/_blog/why-kube/index.md

 When for every application, you can refactor the same apps in a collection of four components, you have at least four times more apps to develop, package and release.

-It's not uncommon for a small service to be made out of a dozen of components such as a front-end app, a backend API, an authorisation server, an admin application, etc.
+It's not uncommon for a small service to be made out of a dozen components such as a front-end app, a backend API, an authorisation server, an admin application, etc.

 Indeed when you develop services that interact with each other, you see an explosion of components deployed on your infrastructure.